 Yes.
 Study trips fill very quickly.
 Sign up early to secure your place.
 If all places are filled, get on the waiting list at the Registrar's office so we can contact you directly if a place frees up.

 All usual academic requirements must be met in order to register for a study trip.
 For example, to register for Art History credits, you must have completed both parts of the Survey of Art History; for Liberal Arts, all English requirements must be completed.

 The following students are not eligible to register for study trips:

-- Freshmen who have successfully completed fewer than 30 credits at SAIC at the time of registration (unless a particular study trip has been designated for freshmen).
+- First-year students who have successfully completed fewer than 30 credits at SAIC at the time of registration (unless a particular study trip has been designated for first-year students).

 - Students currently on disciplinary probation or subject to any other disciplinary sanction.

 - Students who have received a "No Credit" grade for a previous study trip.